Road to Santiago de Compostella

 When we emerged from the market we found ourselves in a nice square outside the Cathedral.
 It looked like mass had just finished, because it was still full of lit candles, and there were quite a few people around.
 It was a beautiful church, featuring several representations of Santiago, and a statue of Saint Roch.
 It was also home to the stone pillar used to moor the stone boat that washed ashore with Santiago's remains.

-We took our time exploring the cathedral, and then headed out of town along the river.
+We took our time exploring the cathedral and then headed out of town along the river.
 The afternoon was mostly spent climbing up and down small hills, wending our way through small villages.
-We passed several interesting churches (all closed), and had fantastic views down the forested valley at several points.
+We passed several interesting churches (all closed) and had fantastic views down the forested valley at several points.

-By mid afternoon it was starting to get pretty hot, and after a stretch of walking along a busy road we stopped at a bar for a glass of orange juice.
+By mid afternoon it was starting to get pretty hot, and after a stretch of walking along a busy road, we stopped at a bar for a glass of orange juice.
 The stop for a cold juice on a shaded patio was a nice break, and we met two Americans while we were sitting there.

 Teo Spain

 After that break the trail took us off the busy highway as it wended through several small villages with their stone houses, narrow roads, and mossy stone walls.
-It was a nice stretch, but offered little shade, except in a small oasis with picnic tables, where we paused to sit for moment and pet a kitten.
+It was a nice stretch, but offered little shade, except in a small oasis with picnic tables, where we paused to sit for a moment and pet a kitten.

-By late afternoon we reached the village of Teo, where we though we were staying.
+By late afternoon we reached the village of Teo, where we thought we were staying.
 We passed a couple nice hotels and albergues, and one rather dodgy one, but found no sign of the place we had reserved.
 We kept walking through the afternoon heat and sunshine, out the other end of Teo.
 When we came to the village of Formello I stopped and asked for directions, and learned that it was still another 1.5 km.
 We slowly walked on, through a forested stretch of trail, and then back out to the road.
 Finally, we reached our accommodations, and to our relief found an extremely nice place, albeit an unexpectedly expensive one.

 We will leave here tomorrow considerably poorer than when we arrived.